 Remember, total capital gains is the sum total of all capital gains offset by any capital losses.
 A trust can then deduct from its income taxes the amount of any distributions it makes to qualified beneficiaries up to the total DNI.

-- Don’t be fooled: Trusts aren’t just for the rich and famous.
-They are something many others should explore.
-You can work with a financial advisor to see if a trust can help you.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Building an estate plan on your own can be difficult, but a financial advisor can help.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/blackred, ©iStock.com/designer491, ©iStock.com/Ridofranz